ANALYSIS

 Document your governance.
 NIS2 compliance is not only about having measures in place — it is about demonstrating that the management body approved and oversaw those measures.
 Board minutes, risk assessment records, and training documentation are the evidence that matters when a regulator asks questions.
 The operational shape of that documentation — what a defensible quarterly board pack looks like, how reporting cadence shifts in incident mode under Article 23 — is in our sister piece on cybersecurity board reporting under NIS2.

 The NIS2 Directive does not ask boards to become cybersecurity experts.
 It asks them to take responsibility for understanding the risks their organisations face — including the risks created by their own digital exposure.
-Twenty-one member states have made this law.
+Twenty-two member states have made this law.
 The rest are weeks behind, not years.